usna78/Mail-Alias/README.md

 tech_team:
   - john@company.com, Joe@example.com, mary
- dev_leads
+  - dev_leads

 dev_leads:
   - sarah@company.com
   - mike@company.com, Mary@example.com

 # Functionality:

-2. Module Setup
+2. Module Tasks
 - The code is a Perl module named `Mail::Aliases`
-- It imports YAML::XS for YAML file processing
-- It imports Scalar::Util for type checking
+- It requires two inputs: 1) the list of addressess and 2) the hash reference of the entire aliases file
-- It imports Email::Valid for email address format verification
+- It relies on the Email::Valid module to validate whether an addreess is a correctly formated email address
-- It exports a single function called `resolve_email_aliases`
+- It relies on the Scalar::Utils module to differentiate between aliaes defined as a single line  value and aliases with multiple lines of values
+- It interprets non-email addresses as aliases and recursively converts them to individual email addresses
+- It produces a lower case, comma separated list of individual email addresses as its output
+- It is the applications responsibilty to process the list of email receipients through its mail sending client code

 2. Main Function: resolve_email_aliases
 - Loads email aliases from a YAML file specified in the configuration